lodhargha19810412/technical_test/auth_token/README.md

 INTRODUCTION
 ------------

-This module generate the auth token during the user insert and allow the user to login with the Auth token passing by query string .
+Allow user for login using authtoken generated during the user creation.

 REQUIREMENTS
 ------------